WU-RDS/MA2023/_book/14-rmdIntro.md

 <img src="14-rmdIntro_files/figure-html/unnamed-chunk-134-1.png" width="672" />

-We see that clusters 1 and 2 overlap quite a lot, and so do clusters 3 and 4 (that's Coldplay again, for sure).
+We see that clusters 1 and 2 overlap quite a lot, and so do clusters 3 and 4 (that's probably because of Coldplay again).

-Additionally (but not necessary), we could make some recommendations (let's say, for a home party or one of WUMA events):
+Additionally (but not necessarily), we could make some recommendations (let's say, for a home party or one of WUMA events):

 ```r
 famous_tracks %>%